Academic Focus of the Community:

 Faculty Sponsor-led Programming:

 Please identify at least two potential faculty-led programs for the community.
-We ask each sponsor to lead a minimum of three different events per semester that are exclusive to the community.
+We ask each sponsor to lead a 1-3 different events per semester that are exclusive to the community.
 Frequently, sponsors utilize existing departmental/campus events such as a speaker series or departmental conferences and add an exclusive experience for the community students, such as a “meet and greet” with a visiting speaker.
 Also, many communities undertake a service project under the sponsor’s leadership.
 The LC staff will support the faculty sponsor by coordinating logistical details including space, transportation, food, etc.

 Signature Event:

-As one of the six sponsor-led events in the year, we ask each community to develop a signature event that helps define the community.
+As one of the sponsor-led events in the year, we ask each community to develop a signature event that helps define the community.
 Please suggest a possible signature event.

 Field Trip: